danielzazzali/modularity-metrics/README.md

 * Classes Per File: Counts the number of classes in each file.
 * Methods Per File: Counts the number of methods in each file.
+* Import/Export Coupling: Counts the number of files that a file imports and the number of files that import a file.
 * Fan In Fan Out Per Class: Counts the number of classes that a class calls (Fan Out) and the number of classes that call a class (Fan In).
-* Fan In Fan Out Per File: Counts the number of files that a file imports (Fan Out) and the number of files that import a file (Fan In).
 * Fan In Fan Out Per Class Method: Counts the number of classes that a class method calls (Fan Out) and the number of classes that call a class method (Fan In).

 ## Adding Custom Metrics